Population III Gamma-Ray Bursts and Breakout Criteria for Accretion-Powered Jets: Result and Analysis

 \subsection{Basic Feature}

 We summarize numerical results in Table~\ref{tab3}.
-Here, we define the shock breakout when the forward shock wave successfully reaches the stellar surface.
-It should be noted, however, the shock breakout is a minimal requirement for producing GRBs.
-As we shall see, even if the outflow successfully accomplishes the breakout, some models are not suitable for GRBs (see the column of ``\textit{Possibility of GRB}'' in Table~\ref{tab3}).
-We assess the possibility of GRB by the diagnostic terminal Lorentz factor $\Gamma_{dt} \equiv h \times \Gamma$ profiles on z-axis at the time of the shock breakout.
+Here, we define the shock breakout as that the forward shock wave successfully reaches the stellar surface.
+It should be noted, however, that shock breakout is a minimal requirement for producing GRBs.
+As we shall see, even if the outflow successfully accomplishes the breakout, some models are not suitable for GRBs (see the column of ``\textit{Possibility of GRB production}'' in Table~\ref{tab3}).
+We assess the possibility of GRB production by the diagnostic terminal Lorentz factor $\Gamma_{dt} \equiv h \times \Gamma$ profiles on z-axis at the time of the shock breakout.
+(Note that the diagnostic terminal Lorentz factor is the achievable Lorentz factor after the internal energy is converted into the kinetic energy.)
 If there are regions where $\Gamma_{dt} \ge 100$ is satisfied, we determine that the model has a potential to produce GRBs.
-If this condition is not satisfied, it means that the jet is not successfully injected or does not move forward.
-As a result, the explosion would never become relativistic enough, i.e. the flow is optically thick to gamma-rays without GRBs.
-Note that some models are hard to be judged for the possibility of GRBs because of several reasons (see the column of ``\textit{Possibility of GRB}'' in Table~\ref{tab3} and we describe these models as $\triangle$).
+If this condition is not satisfied, the jet is not successfully injected or does not move forward.
+As a result, the explosion would never become relativistic enough.
+Note that some models are hard to be judged for the possibility of GRB production because of several reasons (see the column of ``\textit{Possibility of GRB production}'' in Table~\ref{tab3} and we describe these models as $\triangle$.
+See also the discussion in Section~\ref{subseclimitation}).
 The details of these models are presented in the following subsections.

-One of the remarkable results in this study is that many models successfully accomplish the relativistic shock breakout even though the progenitor star has an extremely large envelope (such as mpop3 models).
+One of the remarkable results in this study is that many models successfully accomplish the relativistic shock breakout even though the progenitor star has an extremely large envelope such as Pop III stars.
 These results are the numerical verification of \citet{2011ApJ...726..107S}.
 We will further analyze the dependencies on the efficiency $\eta$ and the opening angle $\theta_{op}$ in the following section.
 Indeed, the jet dynamics strongly depend on these key parameters.